vostpt/ine_dados_2021/README.md

 ***

 ## Data Treatment
-Since geopackage **is not** a very common format VOST Portugal created a geojson version of the main files.
+Since geopackage **is not** a very common format VOST Portugal created a geojson and kml version of the main files.
 The files can be found [**here**](https://bit.ly/VOSTPT_INE_GEOJSON_2021)

 ***